andriizakharov/andriizakharov/README.md

 ### Hi there 👋

+I'm Andrii, a data scientist currently working in e-commerce.
+Looking to improve my interface with the wider world! 🌍 🤓

 <!--
 **andriizakharov/andriizakharov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.